srhickma/padd/docs/docs/spec/ignorable.md

 ## Explicit Parsing

 As mentioned above, parse trees which include ignorable terminal symbols as leaves are favoured over those which do not.
-To be specific, the number of tokens which are ignored by a parse tree is added to the overall weight of the parse tree, and the lowest weight parse tree is always chosen for formatting.
+To be specific, the number of tokens which are ignored by a parse tree is added to the overall weight of the tree, and the lowest weight parse tree is always chosen for formatting.

 **Note:** Ignorable tokens should not be defined unless they are explicitly used in the grammar at least once.